-2. Vatnajökull is Europe’s biggest glacier.
+2. Vatnajökull is Europe’s largest glacier.

-3. Beer was illegal here for 73 years but became legal again on the 1st of March, 1989.
+3. Beer was illegal for 73 years until the 1st of March, 1989.

 7. Iceland has the longest work week in Europe.